New COVID variant BA.2.86 spreading in the U.S. in August 2023. Here are key facts experts want you to know.

 "What we would need to make sure we understand is the full spectrum of disease that is caused by BA.2.86.
 My reservation in giving a lot of detail around this is I don't want to draw any conclusions coming from eight or nine patients," the WHO's Van Kerkhove said.

-COVID-19 hospitalizations had already been rising around the country driven by less-mutated variants.
-So far, those trends do not appear to be worsening around early sightings of the strain.
+The strain's emergence comes as COVID-19 hospitalizations had already been rising around the country driven by less-mutated variants.
+So far, those trends do not appear to be worsening more around early sightings of the strain.

-"At this time, locations where this variant have been detected have not experienced increases in transmission indicators (e.g., cases, emergency department visits) or hospitalizations out of proportion to those seen in neighboring locations," the CDC said in their assessment.
+"At this time, locations where this variant have been detected have not experienced increases in transmission indicators (e.g., cases, emergency department visits) or hospitalizations out of proportion to those seen in neighboring locations," the CDC said the CDC said in a risk assessment published Aug.
+23.

 Will vaccines work for the new COVID variant BA.2.86?